md-om/tech-blog/README.md

 # tech-blog
-A app for world technology news
+An app for world technology news